 Where is Metro?

-Metro serves nearly 1.5 million people in Clackamas, Multnomah, and Washington counties.
-The agency's boundary encompasses Portland, Oregon and 24 other cities – from the Columbia River in the north to the bend of the Willamette River near Wilsonville, and from the foothills of the Coast Range near Forest Grove to the banks of the Sandy River at Troutdale.
+Metro serves more than 1.5 million people in Clackamas, Multnomah and Washington counties.
+The agency's boundary encompasses Portland, Oregon and 23 other cities – from the Columbia River in the north to the bend of the Willamette River near Wilsonville, and from the foothills of the Coast Range near Forest Grove to the banks of the Sandy River at Troutdale.

 Who is Metro?